Skip to main content

 The Power of Physical Movement

 Exercise is one of the most potent tools for mitigating insulin resistance.
 Its effects are both acute, lasting for hours after a session, and chronic, building long-term metabolic resilience.
-Both and cardiovascular exercise contribute uniquely to this process.
+Both resistance training and cardiovascular exercise contribute uniquely to this process.

 Targeted exercise protocols can directly counteract growth hormone’s effect on insulin signaling by creating a non-insulin-dependent pathway for glucose to enter muscle cells.